 This standard is determined by two classes detailed below:

 Class 1 – Protects against less hazardous welding techniques and situations, causing lower spatter and radiant heat.

 Class 2 – Protects against riskier welding techniques and situations, which causes higher levels of spatter and radiant heat.

 Protective clothing complying with this International Standard is intended to protect the user against occasional and brief contact with small igniting flames, in circumstances where there is no significant heat hazard and without the presence of another type of heat.
-When protection against heat hazards is necessary, ISO 11612 is recommended.
+When protection against heat hazards is necessary, EN ISO 11612 is recommended.